 While smaller banks (<$20B) may lack the capital of their larger counterparts, according to some research, they do benefit from customer experience byproducts like friendliness and existing loyalties.
 And thanks to less complex product lines and fewer product silos, smaller banks can compete with big banks on digital openings of personal accounts, and are often more equipped to handle digital openings of small business accounts.

-The benefits of hiring a marketing agency.
+The benefits of hiring a digital marketing agency.

 Sure, big banks may have the resources to produce national ad campaigns.
 And they benefit from an extensive footprint.
 But digital marketing has leveled the playing field for regional and community banks.
 Because a majority of consumers are already spending time online, digital marketing helps meet your customers halfway.